-I noticed this for the first time at a Zumba class in my new hometown of Dripping Springs, outside of Austin.
+I noticed this for the first time at a Zumba class when I moved to a new hometown.
 I was trying to make some friends—something I’ve never had trouble doing.
 But many of the women in the class were younger than I am.
 I would hear them chat about teachers they liked at the elementary school, about finding babysitters, about kids who were excelling at swimming or struggling with the birth of a new sibling.
-Since my kids at the time were teenagers, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, about the town, about how my kids behaved when they were younger.
+Since my kids were in college, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, the town, how my kids behaved when they were younger.
 But my attempts went nowhere.

 I was surprised that I could get the blind-eye from a bunch of women.
 Maybe they saw me as their mother’s age and didn’t need another mom figure in their lives.
 Once—after about a year of twice-a-week Zumba—I saw a woman from my class at the post office and smiled at her.
 She looked startled and gave a wary smile in return.
 I could tell she didn’t recognize me.
 Ouch.